affinda/affinda-python/docs/models.md

 :ivar rectangles: x/y coordinates for the rectangles containing the data.
 An annotation can be contained within multiple rectangles.
 :vartype rectangles: list[~affinda.models.Rectangle]
 :ivar document: Required.
-Uniquely identify a document.
+Unique identifier for the document.
 :vartype document: str
 :ivar page_index: Required.
 The page number within the document, starting from 0.
 :vartype page_index: int